Koha backup is not only a technical task. It is the safety plan for your library system.

 scp /var/spool/koha/library/library-2026-05-17.* user@newserver:/backups/

-On the new server, restore using:
+On the new server, go to the backup folder:

 cd /backups